puttiwatWan/mmcs-project-uoe/README.md

 # Run
 To run the solver, depending on the method used, follow the steps below.
 ### Command Line
-Run the following command
+Run the following command.
 ```
 python -m main
 ```
 ### Editor
-Simply run the `main.py` file on the editor
+Simply run the `main.py` file on the editor.

 -----